Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    <img src="images/bug_fix_sonar_portal.png">

-7. We also see the Quality Gates are failing since previous version because, there is no code coverage available for the new code that we added to fix the bug.
+We also see the Quality Gates are failing since previous version because, there is no code coverage available for the new code that we added to fix the bug.
+This way we get to analyse the code for every build and make sure we don't ship buggy software thus keeping the developers in a inner-loop to improve the code quality.

 ## Summary